WHY THE CARIBBEAN IS REGARDED BY MANY AS THE “BEST PLACE IN THE WORLD TO SAIL”

-And of course there's the BVI.
+And of course, there's the BVI.
 It should really be called the Islands of Goldilocks (actually no it shouldn't).
 Just enough sun and wind and clear water to be perfect.
 Just close enough to the US to be convenient.
 But just far enough away to make it a little bit exotic.

 13. Dominica (as opposed to the Dominican Republic)

 I'm Australian so, along with my Austrian friends, know what it's like when people mix up our motherlands.
 Saying "kangaroo" usually fixes things.
-Alas the Dominicans and Dominican Republicans have a similar issue.
-Separated by hundreds of miles of Caribbean Sea, they are very different places.
+Alas, the Dominicans and Dominican Republicans have a similar issue.
+Separated by hundreds of miles of the Caribbean Sea, they are very different places.
 The country of Dominica (pronounced "Do-mi-NEE-ka".
 You're welcome.) is spectacular.
 Make sure you visit the Boiling Lake.
 You'll spend a day and a lot of energy walking up it.
 It's worth it.

 14. The Grenadines

 The Grenadines is where many sailors go once they have spent sufficient time sailing around the British Virgin Islands.
-With wonderful corners such as Bequia and the Tobago Cays (not to be confused with the island of Tobago), the Grenadines is more remote than its northern neighbours and is therefore a favourite of many a sailor.
+With wonderful corners such as Bequia and the Tobago Cays (not to be confused with the island of Tobago), the Grenadines is more remote than its northern neighbours and is, therefore, a favourite of many a sailor.

-If you have heard your friends gushing about how great the Caribbean is for sailing, but didn't know why, now you do.
+If you have heard your friends gushing about how great the Caribbean is for sailing, but didn't know why now you do.

 Sailing Virgins is a sailing school with a difference.
-If you're in your 20s - 40s and want to become a skipper so you can charter your own boat, look at one of our seven day fast-track courses such as the Awesome Crew course if you are new to sailing, or the Bareboat Skipper course if you come with experience and wish to gain the qualification necessary to charter your own boat.
+If you're in your 20s - 40s and want to become a skipper so you can charter your own boat, look at one of our seven-day fast-track courses such as the Awesome Crew course if you are new to sailing, or the Bareboat Skipper course if you come with experience and wish to gain the qualification necessary to charter your own boat.

 If you would like to get even more adventurous with your sailing, twice each year Sailing Virgins runs an Island Adventure Sailing Course, where over two weeks students sail from the British Virgin Islands, through St Martin, St Barths, Antigua, Guadeloupe, Dominica and on to Martinique.
 This trip, an adventure sailing course offered by a sailing school, is unique.